shirkocurek/ACP/README.md

 ## Features

 - **Terms, Courses, Assessments (CRUD)**
-  - Add/edit/delete terms, courses, and two assessment types: *Objective* and *Performance*.
+  - Add/edit/delete terms, courses, and two assessment types: Objective and Performance.
-  - Validation: prevents null saves; ensures end dates are not before start dates.
+  - Validation that prevents null saves and ensures end dates are not before start dates.
-  - Pickers: date pickers for all start/end fields; status picker (Planned/In Progress/Completed/Dropped).
+  - Pickers: date pickers for all start/end fields and a status picker for classes/assessments.

 - **Instructor Details & Notes**
-  - Store instructor name, phone, and email (with email validation).
+  - Store instructor name, phone, and email.
   - Add optional course notes and **share** via the system share sheet (email/SMS).

 - **Local Notifications (Device OS)**
   - Opt-in alerts for **start** and **end** dates on courses and assessments.
-  - Uses the phone’s native notification framework; no server required.
+  - Uses the phone’s native notification framework.

-- **Usability Tweaks**
-  - Cleaner list views (view first; edit/delete within details).
-  - “Manage Assessments” entry point from the course details page.
-  - Seeded demo data for quick evaluation.

----

-## Screenshots

 ---